 Also, I need to learn to build from mistakes and “move like water” to help avoid and control anxiety.
 With those under control, I hope the need for escapism and delayism—two of my biggest problems resulting from fear of failure and fear of rejection–will also be under control as well.

 A relaxing technique he gave, then I modified is:

 - Take a deep breath, slow my breathing and say “relax”.
-This technique is me will relax the tension in my body and gain a control breathing.
+This technique is me will relax the tension in my body and gain a controlled breathing.
 Something I could do while looking at a menu

 - All the while picture or discussing relaxing or relaxing subjects, in case someone engages me in convo immediately

 - Counteract any thoughts that prevent me from relaxing or enjoying the task at hand.
 Or if I’m having a quick conversation, have the person equally relaxing to me but kick them away or tale any conversation until I’m fully relaxed.

-- Remind myself as often as possible to relax and breathe a problem I always have when talking to people and don’t thing about anything negative at all
+- Remind myself as often as possible to relax and breathe a problem I always have when talking to people and don’t think about anything negative at all

 - This method gave me the relaxation I need to think and act at my peak performance